Skip to content

 is supported for K3d, but most other changes require cluster recreation.

-Changes are classified into three categories:
+Changes are classified into the following categories:

 - In-Place: Applied without disruption